How to Utilize the Pomodoro Technique for Efficiency and Productivity

 How to Utilize the Pomodoro Technique

-Set a timer for 25 minutes—either an old fashioned one or an app on your phone.
-Depending on your needs and the type of task you’re completing, you can adjust this time, but if it’s your first time, begin with a traditional pomodoro of 25 minutes on, 5 minutes off.
+Second, set a timer for 25 minutes—either an old-fashioned one or an app on your phone.
+You can adjust this time depending on your needs and the type of task you’re completing, but if it’s your first time, begin with a traditional Pomodoro of 25 minutes on, 5 minutes off.

-When your timer goes off after 25 minutes, take a 5 minute break.
+Fourth, when your timer goes off after 25 minutes, take a 5-minute break.
 Make sure to get up and move during this time.
-Do not take the break in the exact same spot you are working.
-Now is the time to use the bathroom, grab a refill on your water or snack, stretch, complete simple exercises, etc.
+Do not take a break in the exact same spot you are working.
+Now is the time to use the bathroom, grab a refill on your water or snack, stretch, or complete simple exercises.

 It’s a short break, so don’t get started on any other distracting tasks like checking your email or social media.
 The time will go by fast.

-Repeat the 25 minutes of focused work, followed by another 5 minute break.
+Fifth, repeat the 25 minutes of focused work, followed by another 5-minute break.
 After 4 Pomodoro cycles, take a longer break of 20 minutes.
 Repeat the entire process as many times as needed until you have accomplished what you set out to do.

 Do your best to limit distractions during your Pomodoro cycles.
 The whole point is 25 minutes of intense focus.
-Do not check Facebook, Reddit, or even the Med School Insiders website.
-Give you absolute focus to the task at hand.
+Do not check Facebook, Reddit, or even the Med School Insiders YouTube channel.
+Give your absolute focus to the task at hand.

-I put my phone on airplane mode or Do Not Disturb mode.
-Careful though, as Do Not Disturb mode can affect the notifications of your timer app if you’re using your phone.
+I put my phone on airplane or Do Not Disturb mode.
+Be careful, though, as Do Not Disturb mode can affect the notifications of your timer app if you’re using your phone.

-If someone calls or comes knocking, use the “inform, negotiate, call back” strategy:
+If a call, message, or person in your vicinity does make it through, use the “inform, negotiate, call back” strategy:

 1. Inform the distracting party that you’re in the middle of something important.